 There are two terms used frequently in the proxy business:

 Given that the proxy industry is driven largely by certain niches (Scraping, social media marketing, and others), it's very common that many customers are using proxies for the same use case as yours.
-Therefore, when this happens, your proxy speeds can negatively impact each other because you share the same subnet or ISP as another customer using the same use case.
+With some websites implementing IP bans on a subnet/ISP level, there will really be instances where some proxies you get will not work or those you have been using may no longer connect after some time.

 What can I do about my proxies being banned?